Omni-swarm: A Decentralized Omnidirectional Visual-Inertial-UWB State Estimation System for Aerial Swarms: Front-end: Omnidirectional perception system and Measurement Modeling

 \subsubsection{Multi-drone map-based Localization Procedure}

-When the map-based localization module receives the VIO keyframes, it uses MobileNetVLAD\cite{arandjelovic2016netvlad, sarlin2019coarse} to extract the global features and uses SuperPoint\cite{detone2018superpoint} to extract the landmarks and the corresponding descriptor.
-As shown in Fig. \ref{fig:loop_matched}, corresponding between landmarks from up-facing and downward-facing cameras are established by performing a Brute-Force match of the landmark descriptors.
-Then the matched landmarks are triangulated for estimating their 3D positions in the local frame.
-The global descriptor and landmarks, together with the odometry and extrinsic, are packed to keyframe $\mathcal{F}^t_i$, which will be broadcasted to the entire swarm later.
-In order to store and retrieve these keyframes, we build databases based on Faiss\cite{johnson2019billion}, which is a vector similarity retrieval database.
+When the MDML module receives the VIO keyframes, it uses MobileNetVLAD \cite{arandjelovic2016netvlad, sarlin2019coarse} to extract the global features and uses SuperPoint \cite{detone2018superpoint} to extract the landmarks and the corresponding descriptor.
+Correspondences between landmarks from the upward-facing and downward-facing cameras are established by performing feature matching, and the matched landmarks are triangulated for estimating their 3D positions in the local frame.
+The global descriptor and landmarks, together with the odometry and extrinsic, are packed into keyframe $\mathcal{F}^t_i$, which will be broadcast to the entire swarm later.
+It is worth noting that we broadcast only the feature points with the 3D position successfully estimated (some of the features will fail to establish correspondence) to reduce the amount of communication.

+To store and retrieve these keyframes, we build databases based on Faiss\cite{johnson2019billion}, which is a vector similarity retrieval database.
 The keyframes $\mathcal{F}^{t_1}_j$, which are indexed by the corresponding global descriptors, are saved in the databases as maps.
 After the module receives a keyframe remotely or locally, loop closure detection is adopted to extract the relative pose.
-To be specified, the procedure of loop closure detection is shown in Alg. \ref{alg:loop_detection}.
-Suppose a drone $k$ receives a keyframe $\mathcal{F}^{t_1}_j$ from drone $j$, where if $j=k$, the keyframe is generated by the drone itself.
-The most similar keyframe $\mathcal{F}^{t_0}_i$ compared to $\mathcal{F}^{t_1}_j$ in the database is retrieved by function \textbf{KF\_QUERY}.
-Next, we re-localize the drone $j$ at time $t_1$ in the local frame of drone $i$ at time $t_0$ and extract the relative pose by \textbf{PNP\_RANSAC}.
-The result is called a map-based edge ${\mathbf z_{\mathcal{L}}}_{i\rightarrow j}^{t_0 \rightarrow t_1}$, representing the relative transformation measurement from the keyframe $\mathcal{F}_i^{t_0}$ to keyframe $\mathcal{F}_j^{t_1}$.
-These map-based edge ${\mathbf z_{\mathcal{L}}}_{i\rightarrow j}^{t_0 \rightarrow t_1}$ is again broadcast to the whole aerial swarm, and all drones that receive it fuse them into their own state estimates.In addition, $\mathcal{F}^{t_1}_j$ will be added to drone $k$'s database.

-There are two separate visual databases on each drone, a remote database that stores keyframes broadcast from other drones received by the network and a local database that stores generated keyframes from the local drone.
-Extracting map-based edge for a pair of keyframes from remote drones is avoided by using these two databases for saving computation resources since all the extracted map-based edge are broadcasted to the whole swarm.
+There are two separate visual databases on each drone; a remote database $\mathcal{D}_r$ that stores keyframes from remote drones, and a local database $\mathcal{D}_l$ that stores keyframes from the local drone.
+Extracting the map-based measurement for a pair of keyframes from $\mathcal{D}_r$ is avoided to save computational resources since all the extracted map-based measurements are broadcast to the whole swarm.